-Honey is the energy source of all bees, and without it they would starve.
+- It is the energy source of all bees, and without it, they would starve.

-It is stored in the bee’s extra stomach, also called a crop.
-In the crop, the nectar gets sloshed around, and it is mixed with enzymes, and it is converted to a chemical whose pH and composition make it the honey that is suitable for long-term storage.
+- Stored in the bee’s extra stomach, also called a crop.
+In the crop, the nectar gets sloshed around and is mixed with enzymes, and it is converted to a chemical whose pH and composition make it the honey that is suitable for long-term storage.

 When the honeybee returns to the beehive with nectar in the crop, it passes the nectar to another bee through regurgitation.
 This process is repeated, and the nectar gets deposited in the honeycomb – but it isn’t honey yet.

-Even so, The Vegan Society believes that honey isn’t vegan.
-They note that honey is produced by bees for bees.
-By harvesting the honey, the health of the bees is affected/ sacrificed.
+Taking into consideration what the commercialization of honey farming is about, it makes sense why vegans choose not to use honey.
+Clearly, it is exploitation and The Vegan Society believes that honey isn’t vegan.
+They note that honey is produced by bees for bees, and by harvesting the honey the health of the bees is sacrificed.

 Reasons Why Most Vegans Avoid or Don’t Eat Honey

-While some people who call themselves vegans eat honey, many of the people who practice real veganism do not eat honey at all.
-So, as a result of this division, honey is one of the biggest sources of controversy among vegans.
+While some people who call themselves vegans use honey, many of us who practice real veganism do not eat it at all.
+So, as a result, this can be regarded as a conflicting issue amongst us vegans.

 Honey is the result of the exploitation of bees.
-Therefore, the vegans who consider honey as a non-vegan food see no difference between beekeeping/ farming and all the other forms of animal farming.
+So, the vegans who consider it as a non-vegan food see no difference between beekeeping/ farming and all the other forms of animal farming.

 These practices include the clipping of the wings of the queen bees to prevent the bees from fleeing the hives, killing entire colonies to curb the spread of diseases – instead of treating the bees, and even harvesting honey that has nutritionally inferior sugar syrups.